Aerospace Valley

 Aerospace Valley is a French cluster of aerospace engineering companies and research centres.
 The cluster is located in the regions of Occitanie and Nouvelle-Aquitaine in the southwest of France and is mainly concentrated in and around the cities of Bordeaux and Toulouse.

-The over 500 affiliated companies (including Airbus, Air France Industries and Dassault Aviation) are responsible for some 120,000 jobs in the aviation and space flight industries.
+As of 2009, over 500 affiliated companies (including Airbus, Air France Industries and Dassault Aviation) are responsible for some 120,000 jobs in the aviation and space flight industries.
 In addition, some 8,500 researchers are active within the affiliated companies and institutions.

-The cluster's stated aim is to create 40,000 - 45,000 new jobs by 2026.
-Since its inception in 2005, the cluster has initiated some 220 research projects with a total budget of 460 million euros, including 204 million euros in government funding.
+The cluster's stated aim in 2009 was to create 40,000 - 45,000 new jobs by 2026.

 The headquarters of Aerospace Valley is located in Toulouse.
 Chair of the cluster is Jean-Marc Thomas, who is also vicechair of Airbus France.
 Key locations of the cluster include: